djzielinski/assignments/hw4/hw4.markdown

 - The column header for income is "PINCP".
 - Persons less than 15 years old have no income values (blank fields).
 - By now, you should know several ways to extract the columns you want from a file.
 To give you a few examples, you could use `awk` to extract the columns and save it in a separate file; you could write a simple loop generate lists in Python; or you could use `numpy.loadtxt()` and numpy arrays.
 Choose your favorite method.
 - Always label your axes.
-Your figure should have a descriptive title as well as your first and last name.
+Your figure should have a descriptive title, and also put your first and last name in the title.

 ### Problem 3.
 Age distribution of males and females.